SasankaMadhushan/new-event/README.md

-# New Event Platform — CMM707 Cloud Computing Coursework
+# New Event Platform | CMM707 Cloud Computing Coursework

-A cloud-native microservices solution for the New Event platform, built on Kubernetes (k3s), with a relational database, a serverless notification trigger, a real-time analytics pipeline, and automated CI/CD using blue-green deployment.
+A cloud native microservices solution for the New Event platform, built on Kubernetes (k3s), with a relational database, a serverless notification trigger, a real time analytics pipeline, and automated CI/CD using blue-green deployment.

 ## Architecture Overview